 Sexual Misconduct, Prevention, & Reporting

 UTTC is dedicated to maintaining a positive learning, working, and living environment.
 UTTC will not tolerate acts of sexual misconduct or related retaliation against or by any employee or student.
-UTTC is committed to: (1) taking action to prevent sexual misconduct; (2) providing awareness by educating individuals on abuse and violence; (2) conducting unbiased investigations of all reports of sexual misconduct through fair, equitable and prompt procedures.
-Investigations will be independent of and separate from law enforcement investigations, but may be coordinated with local law enforcement investigations should the need arise.
+UTTC is committed

-This policy is required by federal law and implementation of this policy is guided by the U.S. Department of Education, Office of Civil Rights.
+This policy is required by federal law and the implementation of this policy is guided by the U.S. Department of Education, Office of Civil Rights.

 - Sexual misconduct is prohibited in all forms, regardless of intent to harm.
-Sexual assault, sexual exploitation, coercion and sexual harassment are examples of sexual misconduct, and all are prohibited.
+Sexual assault, sexual exploitation, coercion, and sexual harassment are examples of sexual misconduct, and all are prohibited.

 - Also prohibited under Title IX is any rule violated on the basis of the recipient of the behavior’s sex/gender which is severe enough to cause a discriminatory effect.
-(Examples of this may include but are not limited to bullying, cyberbulling, relationship violence and stalking.)
+(Examples of this may include but are not limited to bullying, cyberbullying, relationship violence and stalking.)